Photos & Imagery

 Fun in the Winter Backcountry

 The scenic alpine terrain around Squamish makes for great snowshoeing.
 The mountains surrounding Squamish get an average of 2,300 mm (90 in) of precipitation annually, which means a generous amount of snow accumulates in the winter months.
-As soon as the snow begins to fall at higher elevations around Squamish, snowshoers head for Diamond Head in Garibaldi Provincial Park, also a backcountry skiing hot spot.
+As soon as the snow begins to fall at higher elevations around Squamish, snowshoers head for Diamond Head in Garibaldi Provincial Park or the Sea to Sky Gondola.

 Garibaldi Provincial Park - Diamond Head

 Chances are that, beginning in late October and lasting through May, you will find snow covering the 7-mile (11-km), intermediate-level route that runs from the trailhead at the 3,000-foot (900-m) level to the cabin at Elfin Lakes (4,900 feet/1485 m).
 Allow four hours to make the trek one way.
 If you're just here for a day trip, the day shelter at Red Heather Meadow, a 2-mile (3-km) climb, may be as far as you wish to go, whereas continuing up the trail to the Elfin Lakes is more appropriate for an overnight excursion.
 Diamond Head is also the approach to a vast backcountry region in the southwest corner of the park.
 Come prepared for sudden changes in weather.